Better Equals Cheaper

 - Brand Value

-Price anything and everything the customer gives or gives up by virtue of your product or service:
+Cost anything and everything the customer gives you or gives up by virtue of acquiring/experiencing your product or service:

 - Time to acquire (e.g. shipping, sales cycle)